-Working at height means working in a place where you could get injured by falling from a height.
-This applies where your workplace is at, above or below, ground level.
-It does not include a staircase in a permanent workplace.
+Working at height means working in any place where you could be injured by falling from it, even if it is at or below ground level.

 Activities covered by working at height include: